‘Travel improves the mind wonderfully, and does away with all one’s prejudices.’ Oscar Wilde

 Favourite Actors: Daniel Day Lewis (he is just as cool in real life than in films, super down to earth, and interesting and interested) and Meryl Streep.
 No one compares.
 (Leonardo Di Caprio is surprisingly creeping up my list for his cool-actor-factor in his latest film and for the fact that he has always been very nice and polite every time we’ve met).

-Favourite TV shows: Sex and The City (for its feminism, friendship and love of New York) and currently watching and loving Game of Thrones (just brilliant, probably the best TV show ever made).
+Favourite TV shows: Too many to choose!
+Sex and The City in the 90s (for its friendship and love of New York), Game of Thrones in the 2000s (just brilliant,), and many more!

-Favourite City: London as a home, New York for its energy, Paris for its art.
+Favourite City: London as a home, New York for its energy, Paris for its cafe culture.

 Favourite Critic: Giles Coren.
 He says what everyone thinks but is too polite or self-conscious to say.